1981

 a question Vince should answer ... but he won't."[33]

-showed what the band was heading to.
+showed where the band was heading to.

 Sources are not sure about the correct date of Vince's official leaving.
+Some say

 Vince: "I never expected the band to be this successful.
 I didn't feel happy.